Frequently Asked Questions

 Are Music Teacher LA instructors qualified professionals?

-We have around 30 accredited, highly qualified professional music teachers with college degrees and extensive teaching experience.
+We have over 30 highly qualified professional music teachers with college degrees in music and extensive teaching experience.
 In addition to their expertise and teaching credentials, our teachers have warm and friendly personalities, and they are committed to sharing their wealth of knowledge and love of music with students of all ages and ability levels.
 We tailor lessons to meet the individual needs and tastes.

 We will make your musical goals a reality!